Are you ready to put the pen and pencil to paper, and make an easy bear drawing with me?

 This – below – is what we have so far.
 It’s starting to look like something, isn’t it?
 I wasn’t too pleased with the nose and mouth but decided to roll with it for now.
 In the end, it turned out to be a cute sort of lopsided snout, which gave him a bit of personality.

-Time to switch to the black fine liner.
+It’s time to switch to the black fine liner.

 This is what we’ll use to trace the trees.
 In the same way as when drawing these with a pencil, start with the largest, closest one(s).
 Then, the ones just behind those, and so on.